arduosoft/FileMonitor/README.md

 # FileMonitor
 File Monitor is an utility for monitor changes and automate action on them

+##How to use
+1. Downlod "dist" folder
+2. set up config.json
+3. run executable

 ##Example of usage
 create a file "config.json" (on template will be create if missing)